 In April 2019, the Planning Scheme for the Poolbeg West SDZ was formally adopted by An Bord Pleanála and facilitates a mechanism for the fast-tracking of planning applications for development.
-NAMA owned a 37.2 acre development site located within the SDZ which can deliver up to 3,800 homes (including 10% Part V and 15% social and affordable homes) and provide in excess of 1 million sq. ft. of commercial space, as well as educational facilities, public open spaces, civic spaces and other community amenities.
-A planning application for the first 600 apartments is expected to be lodged within a number of weeks, with construction currently expected to commence in 2022.
+NAMA owned a 37.2 acre development site located within the SDZ which can deliver up to 3,800 homes (including 10% Part V and 15% social and affordable homes) and approximately 1 million sq. ft. of commercial space, as well as educational facilities, public open spaces, civic spaces and other community amenities.

-In June 2021, a consortium consisting of Ronan Group Real Estate, Oaktree Capital Management, L.P. and Lioncor Developments Limited acquired an 80% shareholding in Pembroke Ventures DAC ("PV") for \in 200 million.
+In June 2021, a consortium consisting of Ronan Group Real Estate, Oaktree Capital Management, L.P. and Lioncor Developments Limited acquired an 80% shareholding in Pembroke Ventures DAC ("PV") for €200 million.
 NAMA will retain a minority 20% shareholding in PV.
-NAMA is satisfied that this outcome has achieved the best financial return from this key site, while facilitating its future development potential.
+A planning application for the first 600 residential units was lodged in July with construction of these units currently expected to commence in 2022.